Allen scores 19 as Utah rolls past Weber State 60-49

 Weber State: Against a defense with some length and athleticism like Utah’s, the Wildcats had a hard time generating good shots and making them.
 They converted just 33% of their field goals and got nothing in the mid-range as the Utes ruled the paint and harassed the Wildcats on the 3-point line.

 Utah: The youth of the Utes— with no seniors and just three juniors — was apparent again, as it has been through the early part of the season, with unforced turnovers and poor shot selection early in the game and again late.
-But Utah did enough to win their fourth straight going into a big matchup with Kentucky.
+But Utah did enough on defense to win their fourth straight as they denied Harding good looks until the end of the game.

+Allen explained their game plan.
+“Just take him out as much as possible.
+Deny him.
+Don’t let him touch it,” Allen said.

 UP NEXT